NitiGoel10/EnsembleModelling-ML/README.md

 # EnsembleModelling-ML
 Exploratory data analysis (visualization) and data cleaning.
 Finding best classification machine learning algorithm for the given dataset and predicting the best accuracy.
+Machine Learning Algorithms used in this project to predict the best accuracy are Random Forest, Logistic Regression, SVM Algorithm and KNN Algorithm.